List of prime ministers of Brazil: Prime ministers of the Empire of Brazil (1847–1889)

 Between 1847 and 1889, the holder of the office was officially called "President of the Council of Ministers", being referred to by the press usually as "President of the Cabinet".
-According to the Political Constitution of the Empire of Brazil, the head of the Executive Power was the Emperor.
+According to the constitution, the head of the Executive Power was the Emperor.

 The position of President of the Council of Ministers was created by Decree No. 523 of 20 July 1847, and this parliamentary regime was never included in the Imperial Constitution.
 The ministerial offices that existed from 1840 to 1847 did not have a President of the council.
 The number of ministers was small by current Brazilian standards: there were six, and in 1860 the seventh ministry was created by Legislative Decree No. 1,067 of 28 July 1860, the Secretary of State for Agriculture, Commerce and Public Works.

 The duration of the Cabinet depended on the support it had in the Chamber of Deputies and on the support of the Emperor.
 If the Chamber of Deputies were incompatible with the Cabinet, it was up to the Emperor to either dissolve the Cabinet or dissolve the Chamber.
 There were, in all, 32 cabinets with the figure of the President of the Council of Ministers.